kgrzybek/modular-monolith-with-ddd/README.md

 **Unit Of Work**

-Every Command processing has side effects.
-To not call commit on every handler, ``UnitOfWorkCommandHandlerDecorator`` is used.
-It additionally marks ``InternalCommand`` as processed (if it is Internal Command) and dispatches all Domain Events (as part of [Unit Of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html)).
+All Command processing has side effects.
+To avoid calling commit on every handler, `UnitOfWorkCommandHandlerDecorator` is used.
+It additionally marks `InternalCommand` as processed (if it is Internal Command) and dispatches all Domain Events (as part of [Unit Of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html)).

 ```csharp
 public class UnitOfWorkCommandHandlerDecorator<T> : ICommandHandler<T> where T:ICommand